Open all year round - making the most of your visit

 During the year

-The begining of the year is always a good time to visit if you enjoy taking your time and enjoying the art.
-From Boxing day until the middle of February only the ground floor is open, but these rooms have the main art collection in them.
-We get busier from Easter onwards, and our popular childrens trails and activities start running through the school holidays.
+The beginning of the year is always a good time to visit if you enjoy taking your time and enjoying the art.
+From Boxing Day until the middle of February only the ground floor is open, but these rooms have the main art collection in them.
+We get busier from Easter onwards, and our popular children's trails and activities start running through the school holidays.
 We always try and have a smaller family trail in the house to match what we're doing outside.

 The busiest times in the house are through July and August and at Christmas, and at these times we tend not to do as many formal introductions, instead leaving you to wander and enjoy at your own pace.
 Christmas is an especially magical time - our volunteers work really hard and in a day transform the house with traditional decorations.

 When to visit the garden & grounds

 Our garden is a great place to bring all the family - dogs as well!
 Play games on the lawns or picnic anywhere you like (picnic benches are available near the pools).

 Through the seasons

 The first snowdrops of spring normal show through with the start of February, and the daffodil banks really get going at the end of the March.
 The wisteria on the south front is an amazing sight in April and May, as do the rhododendrons by the pools, but the main floral show comes in to its own in June with the roses and herbaceous bedding.

 By September the herbaceous borders are one but the roses often stay with us until the start of October.
 By then the leaves will have turned and the woodland areas take on amber and red hues.
 Whilst winter may not be a great time to visit for flowers, and many of the grass paths are getting muddy, it is a good time to appreciate the architectural design of the garden and how the house sits in the landscape.